Miami Accountant Gustavo A Viera states most initial contacts from IRS start with a letter

 When the IRS needs to contact a taxpayer, the first contact is normally by letter delivered by the U.S. Postal Service.
-Miami CPA Viera warns the IRS doesn’t normally initiate contact with taxpayers by email, nor does it send text messages or contact through social media channels.
+Miami Accountant Viera warns the IRS doesn’t normally initiate contact with taxpayers by email, nor does it send text messages or contact through social media channels.

 Depending on the situation, IRS employees may first call or visit with a taxpayer.
 In some instances, advance notice is provided in writing via a letter or notice, but not always.

-- IRS revenue officers work directly with taxpayers to educate them about their options to resolve delinquencies and to collect delinquent taxes and tax returns, while protecting taxpayers’ rights.
+- IRS revenue officers work directly with taxpayers to educate them about their options to resolve delinquencies and to collect delinquent taxes and tax returns while protecting taxpayers’ rights.

 - IRS revenue agents or tax compliance officers may call a taxpayer or tax professional after mailing a notice to confirm an appointment or to discuss items for a scheduled audit.

 - Private debt collectors can call taxpayers for the collection of certain outstanding inactive tax liabilities but only after the taxpayer and their representative has received written notice.
 Private debt collectors for the IRS must respect taxpayers’ rights and abide by the consumer protection provisions of the Fair Debt Collection Practices Act.

 Bring a Miami Accountant to IRS Visits